Degenerations and Fibrations of K3 Surfaces: Lattice Polarisations and Mirror Symmetry: Pseudolattices

 \begin{definition} \cite[Definition 2.14]{pdpslf} The \emph{elliptic curve pseudolattice}, henceforth denoted by $\mathrm{E}$, is the unimodular pseudolattice of rank $2$ generated by primitive elements $a,b$, with bilinear form defined by

 extended to $\bZ^2$ by linearity. \end{definition}

 The pseudolattice $\mathrm{E}$ arises naturally from an elliptic curve $C$ in two ways (see \cite[Example 2.15]{pdpslf}). \begin{enumerate} \item The numerical Grothendieck group $\mathrm{K}_0^{\mathrm{num}}(\mathbf{D}(C))$ associated to the bounded derived category $\mathbf{D}(C)$ of coherent sheaves on $C$, with its Euler pairing, is isomorphic to $\mathrm{E}$.
-The element $a$ may be identified with the class of the structure sheaf $\calO_p$ of a point $p \in C$, and $b$ may be identified with the class of $\calO_C$. \item The first integral homology $\mathrm{H}_1(C;\bZ)$, with its standard intersection form, is isomorphic to $\rmE$.
-In this case, $(a,-b)$ is a symplectic basis for $\mathrm{H}_1(C;\bZ)$.
+The element $a$ is identified with the class of the structure sheaf $\calO_p$ of a point $p \in C$, and $b$ may be identified with the class of $\calO_C$. \item The first integral homology $\mathrm{H}_1(C;\bZ)$ is isomorphic to $\rmE$.
+In this case $(a,b)$ is taken to be a symplectic basis for $\mathrm{H}_1(C;\bZ)$ and the bilinear form $\langle \cdot,\cdot \rangle_{\rmE}$ is the negative of the standard symplectic form\footnote{\cite[Example 2.15]{pdpslf} does not specify the orientation of the basis $(a,b)$ or the sign convention for the bilinear form; this is the correct choice for compatibility with the results of \cite[Section 4]{pdpslf}.}.
 This may also be interpreted as the numerical Grothendieck group associated to a triangulated category, in this case the \emph{derived Fukaya category} $\mathbf{F}(C)$ associated to $C$. \end{enumerate} These two interpretations can be thought of as mirror to one another \cite[Section 5]{pdpslf}; the first will be important for us in Section \ref{sec:degenerations} and the second in Section \ref{sec:fibrations}.

 We now define some important structures on pseudolattices: \emph{Serre operators} and \emph{exceptional bases}.